 FMODUnity.RuntimeManager.AttachInstanceToGameObject(instance, GetComponent<Transform>(), GetComponent<Rigidbody>());

-Depending on whether the GameObject has a RigidBody, we can use one or the other method.
+Depending on whether the GameObject has a RigidBody component, we can use one or the other method.
 The second method uses the RigidBody to determine the velocity of the GameObject and to activate a doppler effect.
 The example code for a 3D event looks like this:

 using System.Collections;